a1v0/a1v0.de/articles/ups-website-only-works-on-chrome.md

 I've plenty to say about the UPS Shipping API and will post a few articles about it on this site.
 It's all pretty unwieldy, for sure.

-But to begin with, here's a pretty fundamental problem with the UPS website itself:
+But to begin with, here's a pretty fundamental problem with the UPS website itself: the UPS site only works on Chrome.

 > The UPS website is designed for Google Chrome and doesn't work correctly in other browsers.